alfredprah/alfredprah.github.io2/_posts/2020-03-13-coverage-probability.md

 We see that the the mean and standard deviation for the generated sample are about 0 and 1, respectively.

-### calculating the Confidence Interval for the Median
+### Calculating the Confidence Interval for the Median

 -   We now get to use the mean and standard deviations we estimated through the MLE to generate a sample that we will compute the median